LITW-Refined/LITW-Refined-Modpack/README.md

 ## Compatibility

-This modpack comes with [lwjgl3ify](https://github.com/GTNewHorizons/lwjgl3ify) and **requires Java 12+** by default!
+This modpack comes with [lwjgl3ify](https://github.com/GTNewHorizons/lwjgl3ify) and **requires Java 12+** (Java 21 recommended) by default!
 If you want to use Java 8, just remove the file `mods/lwjgl3ify.jar`.
 For more instructions read the [client installation guide](https://git.pilzinsel64.de/litw-refined/modpack/-/wikis/installation#client).

 **Only 64-bit** Java JREs/JDKs are supported and at least **3 GiB RAM** are required to run this modpack (while 5 GiB are recommended for best performance).